Visiting Russia? These are the top 17 things to do in Moscow to help you plan your trip.

 Find Flight Deals to Moscow with Skyscanner

 Moscow is a must-see city, a city like no other!
-Hope you will enjoy this Russian metropolis as much as I did!
+I hope you will enjoy this Russian metropolis as much as I did!

 TRAVEL WITH A SILVER LINING BIO